Claiming depreciation on your property is one of the most critical steps in an investor’s journey. And it’s the only deduction that can be subjective.

 For the first time, property investors can get an estimate of the likely tax depreciation deductions on a property before they buy it.

-So you, as an investor, can use our website, free of charge, and compare apples with oranges and see what works best for you.
+So you, as an investor, can use our website, free of charge, compare apples with oranges and see what works best for you.

 Our rental property depreciation calculator Australia estimates instantly what the difference will be.